Undeserving

 I never caught any grief for it, well, that is after they actually ate the food at Joe’s, which by the way is as good as Joe claims it is.
 Then I’d drive the fare back to the nice part of town where I’d picked ‘em up.

 It got old never playing cards or running with some friends.
 Whenever I got the itch though, I just had to think about Alice.
-If that didn’t scratch the itch, I could hear Tim’s voice, telling me if I was smart to never make the mistake that got me sent to Graham a second time.
+If that didn’t scratch the itch, I could hear Tim’s voice, telling me if I was smart I’d never make the mistake that got me sent to Graham a second time.

 Lightening doesn’t strike the same spot twice they say.